MICHEL-Hugo/SDCI-REOC_Projet/README.md

 ---

-## Building the Docker Images
-Use the above functions to build the necessary Docker images for the project.

----

 ## Running the Topology
-After building the Docker images, run the `topology.py` script to create and start the network topology.
+After building the Docker images, run the `topology.py` script in the [topologies](https://github.com/MICHEL-Hugo/SDCI-REOC_Projet/tree/main/topologies) folder to create and start the network topology.

 ### Script Overview
 The `topology.py` script uses the following modules and methods to create the network: